Top 10 tips for a good night's sleep

 Before clocks, people would wake up when the sun rose and go to sleep when it got dark.
 Similarly, a darkened room helps to promote sleep and turning the lights down can make you feel sleepy.
 If you don’t have a dimmer switch, inexpensive lamps with a dimmer are a good option, or you could ask an electrician to quote for the cost of changing your main light switch.

 If you’re disturbed by street lights outside your window, or bright sunlight at 5am in summer, you could try heavier curtains, extra lining or investing in blackout blinds.

 Physical activity is great for sleep, as well as for your health generally.
 However some people find that if they do vigorous exercise less than two hours before bedtime, it can make it harder to get to sleep.
 If you don't find this a problem, then there's probably no need to change.

 People spend a lot of time and effort exercising and making sure they eat healthily – which is great – but they forget sleeping, which is the third side of the triangle.

 10. Focus on sleep quality

 We tend to focus on how long we’re asleep, but sleep quality is just as important.
-We go through five stages of sleep, which we experience in a cycle around five times a night.
-During the later stages the memories are consolidated and information is processed, among other things.
+We go through five stages of sleep, which we experience in a cycle, around five times a night.
+During the later stages of the cycle our memories are consolidated and information is processed, among other things.
 This means that getting up in the night, for example to go to the loo, can interrupt the cycle and you might not reach the later stages.
-For this reason, it’s best to avoid drinking too much before going to bed.
+For this reason, it’s also best to avoid having too many liquids before going to bed.